Reviews

 For the audition, I placed the speakers more or less as the manufacturer recommends, i.e. either listened on axis or just a little off-axis.
 Marrying a small tweeter with a relatively large woofer will inevitably result in off-axis responses starting to drop early on.
 More off-axis and, for instance, human voice becomes colored.
 The directivity of the Domino is something Philippe Robin was well aware of.
 He is, however, strongly of the opinion that whenever the assumption is that the listener(s) stays still in the spot, a directional speaker is the winner, whether in a studio or at home.
 As he puts it: nobody needs Hi-Fi speakers for dancing and partying!

 In the same manner, I didn’t touch Domino’s front panel 10 band EQ (31Hz – 63Hz – 125Hz – 250Hz – 500Hz – 1kHz – 2kHz – 4kHz – 8kHz – 16kHz) digital EQ (-60dB .. +12dB), because I didn’t want to manipulate the frequency response selected by the manufacturer (also, the trims could have been a tad bigger).
 But I do like the idea of Domino’s manual EQ.
-After all, it’s the ear that is often the ultimate judge for telling what’s wrong with the sound of that music.
+After all, it’s the ear that is often the ultimate judge for telling what’s wrong with the sound of that particular music.
 But as said, I kept the trims of the equalizer in their zero position because in this speaker the EQ is the nerve center and fully responsible for the tonal balance chosen by the manufacturer.

 LISTENING IMPRESSIONS